Top-Rated New York to Delaware Car Shipping Company

 After Signing

-Once the paperwork is signed and the inspection is complete, the shipment is officially finished, the customer receives a signed copy of the Bill of Lading, and the carrier proceeds to the next scheduled stop.
+Once the inspection is complete and the paperwork has been signed, your shipment is officially finished, you'll receive your copy of the signed Bill of Lading, and the carrier will continue to its next scheduled delivery.

 Shipment Complete